Romanian Red Cross: Second Balkan War, cholera epidemics in Romania

-In 1913, during the second Balkan War, the Romanian Red Cross mobile hospital staff provided assistance to soldiers suffering from a cholera outbreak on Bulgarian territory.
+In 1913, during the second Balkan War, the Romanian Red Cross mobile hospital staff provided assistance to soldiers suffering from a cholera outbreak in Bulgarian territory.

 With the return of troops in the country, cholera spread in Romania, affecting a large number of people in the counties of Romanati, Teleorman and Dolj.
-The Red Cross intervened after it was requested this time by the national authorities and so large tents, medical supplies and medical teams managed to nurture and save thousands of cholera infected patients.
-In a letter of gratitude to the President of the Romanian Red Cross Alexandru Marghiloman, dr. Laugier, chief physician of the county of Dolj, wrote: "With gratitude I find that the cholera epidemic was completely extinguished in the shortest possible time, giving conscientious and skilled care to patients".
-The Red Cross medical teams had only mobile units at the time, but also a bacteriology laboratory, where they were performed more than 7,000 medical tests, "reaching out to 44 communes with people infected with cholera".
+The Red Cross intervened after it was requested by national authorities.
+The medical teams saved thousands of cholera infected patients.
+In a letter to the President of the Romanian Red Cross Alexandru Marghiloman, Dr. Laugier, chief physician of the county of Dolj, wrote: "With gratitude I find that the cholera epidemic was completely extinguished in the shortest possible time, giving conscientious and skilled care to patients".
+The Red Cross medical teams had mobile units as well as a bacteriology laboratory, where they were performed more than 7,000 medical tests.
+The teams reached out to 44 communes with people infected with cholera.

-By the statute of the Red Cross, adopted in 1876, women were not part of the leadership of the Society.
-Therefore, in 1906, the Ladies Red Cross Society in Romania was established.
+By the statute of the Red Cross adopted in 1876, women were not part of the leadership of the Society.
+In 1906, the Ladies Red Cross Society in Romania was established.
 Its first elected president was Irina Campineanu.
-The society was operating in parallel with the one established in 1876 and it dealt with raising funds to help in time of war and disaster, preparing volunteers, co-opted devoted ladies in almost all cities around the country.
+The society was operated in parallel with the Romanian Red Cross and dealt with raising funds and preparing volunteers.
 In 1915, the General Assembly of the National Red Cross Society approved the merger of these two entities.
-On this occasion, Queen Marie, under whose patronage the Red Cross was at that time, the Romanian people was sent the following message: "The Red Cross, our hope in case of peace as in war, should not perish.
+On this occasion, patron of the Red Cross, Queen Marie, sent the following message: "The Red Cross, our hope in case of peace as in war, should not perish.
 Everyone of us, small to large should support it with devotion, enthusiasm and infinite love."

 The Romanian Red Cross after the First World War

 With the support of a large number of volunteers, the Romanian Red Cross passed the fire test of the First World War.
-The mission of the RNRC was to assist the military by organizing 58 Hospitals both Bucharest and whole Romania.
-At the call of the Red Cross National Society, women belonging to various social groups have volunteered to work in hospitals and canteens run by the organization.
-Queen Marie herself was involved in operations, in support of those wounded.
+The mission of the RNRC was to assist the military by organizing 58 hospitals in Romania.
+At the call of the Red Cross National Society, women belonging to various social groups volunteered to work in hospitals and canteens run by the organization.
+Queen Marie herself was involved in operations.